mirei83/vechain-deploy/README.md

-Quick Installscript for VeChain Thor Node
+Quick Installscript for VeChain Thor Node and Web3-Gear
 ==================

 All Test are done on Vultr.
 Register if you want and power up a VPS: https://www.vultr.com/?ref=7097618

 This is just a simple installscript for a Vechain Thor Node - mainly for myself.
 Feel free to fork it or just use smiplets of it.
 Do not use this for Mainnet Nodes without checking for additional security!

+I now added a script to install the Web3-Gear to query more accounts and contracts on the blockchain.

 1.)
-Install
+Install VeChain Thor Node
 ------------------------
 This Script is tested on Debian 8/9 64bit and Ubuntu 16.04/17.10/18.04 64bit.
-Execute this from shell:
+You can go to the script step-by-step or just execute this from shell:

 ```shell
 curl -sSL https://raw.githubusercontent.com/mirei83/vechain-deploy/master/VechainThorNode-deploy.sh | bash